sinatra/sinatra/README.md

-The template source is evaluated as a Ruby string, and the resulting json variable is converted using `#to_json`.
+The template source is evaluated as a Ruby string, and the resulting json variable is converted using `#to_json`:

 ``` ruby
 json = { :foo => 'bar' }
 json[:baz] = key
 ```

-The `:callback` and `:variable` options can be used to decorate the rendered object.
+The `:callback` and `:variable` options can be used to decorate the rendered
+object:

 ``` ruby
 var resource = {"foo":"bar","baz":"qux"}; present(resource);